khulnasoft-bot/primeagent/docker_example/README.md

    docker compose up
    ```

-AiExec will now be accessible at [http://localhost:7860/](http://localhost:7860/).
+PrimeAgent will now be accessible at [http://localhost:7860/](http://localhost:7860/).

 ## Docker Compose Configuration

-The Docker Compose configuration spins up two services: `aiexec` and `postgres`.
+The Docker Compose configuration spins up two services: `primeagent` and `postgres`.

-### AiExec Service
+### PrimeAgent Service

-The `aiexec` service uses the `khulnasoft/aiexec:latest` Docker image and exposes port 7860.
+The `primeagent` service uses the `khulnasoft/primeagent:latest` Docker image and exposes port 7860.
 It depends on the `postgres` service.

 Environment variables:

-- `AIEXEC_DATABASE_URL`: The connection string for the PostgreSQL database.
+- `PRIMEAGENT_DATABASE_URL`: The connection string for the PostgreSQL database.
-- `AIEXEC_CONFIG_DIR`: The directory where AiExec stores logs, file storage, monitor data, and secret keys.
+- `PRIMEAGENT_CONFIG_DIR`: The directory where PrimeAgent stores logs, file storage, monitor data, and secret keys.

 Volumes:

-- `aiexec-data`: This volume is mapped to `/app/aiexec` in the container.
+- `primeagent-data`: This volume is mapped to `/app/primeagent` in the container.

 ### PostgreSQL Service